benswinney/kube-homelab-multinode/README.md

 ## Differences between Stacked and Non-Stacked Nodes Configurations with Kubeadm

+> TLDR -
-TLDR: Stacked = All Master and Etcd Services are ran on the same node, but HA provided by multiple Master / Control Plane nodes (A minimum of 3 nodes)
+> Stacked : All Master and Etcd Services are ran on the same node, but HA provided by multiple Master / Control Plane nodes (A minimum of 3 nodes)
-      Non-Stacked = Separate Nodes are used for Master and Etcd Services (A minimum of 6 nodes)
+> Non-Stacked : Separate Nodes are used for Master and Etcd Services (A minimum of 6 nodes)

 ### Stacked Master / Control Planes and Etcd nodes